 Learn more about the differences between MOLST and advance directives here.

 There are five categories of people who should consider using MOLST:

 MOLST orders must always be based on the person’s current health status, current prognosis, and their goals for care today.
-MOLST orders must be reviewed and renewed periodically by a physician.
+MOLST orders must be reviewed and renewed periodically by a physician, nurse practitioner, or beginning June 17, 2020, by a physician assistant.
+When a patient moves from one care setting to another, their health status and prognosis may change.
+Thus, it is important for the medical team to review and update the MOLST at the time of care transition.
 MOLST orders can change over time as the person’s condition changes and in line with the person’s goals and preferences.
 Learn more about how MOLST must be reviewed and renewed and how orders can change over time in the section on Review & Renew.

 Submit your email address to receive New York's MOLST Update.

 The MOLST Update is a Newsletter dedicated to providing up-to-date information on advance care planning, MOLST and eMOLST.